 The Member Advisory Committee (MAC) shall be constituted and operated in accordance with a charter approved by the Board.
 In accordance with its charter, the MAC shall advise the Board on any matters the Board requests the committee to evaluate or consider and advise the Board on policy, business planning, and budgetary matters as the committee deems appropriate.

-The committee shall be comprised of three representatives from each of the five (5) Member Classes, and one representative each for British Columbia, Alberta, and Mexico.
+The committee shall be comprised of three representatives from each of the five (5) Classes, and one representative each for British Columbia, Alberta, and Mexico.

 Reporting to the Board.
-The MAC Chair, or designee, shall provide a report to the Board at each Board meeting detailing the business carried out by the MAC, and advising the Board of MAC recommendations on matters as set forth in Section 8.1 herein.
+The MAC Chair, or designee, shall provide a report to the Board at each Board meeting detailing the business carried out by the MAC and advising the Board of MAC recommendations on matters as set forth in Section 8.1 herein.
 If there are dissenting MAC member opinions regarding a matter in which the MAC is advising or providing recommendations to the Board, the MAC Chair, or designee, shall present dissenting opinions and rationales in conjunction with the respective MAC advice or recommendations.

 Nominating Committee